maelstrom-software/maelstrom/doc/book/src/container-images.md

 works well for compiled languages (like Rust), where job don't depend on executing other programs.
-However, for interpreted languages (like Python), or in situations where the job needs to execute other programs, Maelstrom provides a way to create jobs' containers based off of a standard, OCI container images.
+However, for interpreted languages (like Python), or in situations where the job needs to execute other programs, Maelstrom provides a way to create containers based off of a standard, OCI container images.
 These container images can be retrieved from a container registry like [Docker Hub](https://hub.docker.com/), or provided from the local machine.